KaramZero/KaramZero.github.io/README.md

 This web page serves as a testing and demonstration platform for opening an Android app with extra data using two different methods: URL Pattern and Intent Scheme.

+## Preview the Site

+To preview the functionality of the web page, visit [Karam Test App](https://karamzero.github.io).

 ## Methods Overview

 ### 1. Open Android App using URL Pattern